GeoscienceAustralia/ptha/propagation/SWALS/README.md

     ford documentation_ford.md

 in the current directory.
 This will make a folder `doc`.
 You can then browse the documentation by opening `./doc/index.html` in your web-browser.
+It may be useful to start by looking at the derived type `domain_type` which solves the shallow water equations on a single grid, as well as the `multidomain_type` which holds multiple domains and manages communication between them.